NFT-DAO/EZ-Pay/README.md

 We have also created a video showing how this front end demo works: https://www.youtube.com/watch?v=GDkfWYnr1Wg&ab_channel=NikaRevazishvili

+Please also see the EZ Pay Back End API system that provides the programming core for your web application: https://github.com/NFT-DAO/EZ-Pay---Backend

 IMPORTANT NOTE

 You will need to have your own Stripe, Paypal and/or Venmo account in order to use this service.
 Each account can be set up relatively easily at their